blixt/ChromeGPT/README.md

    4. Select the **ChromeGPT** folder that you unzipped
 4. The extension should now be available!

-Note that installing an extension via Developer Mode bypasses review and security measures.
-I vouch for the code in this repository not doing anything malicious, but it's always a good idea to carefully review the code before running it, since this extension is able to inject code into, and take screenshots of, all of your browser tabs.
-That said, a surprising number of extensions are able to do this, so always be careful!
+> [!NOTE]
+> Installing an extension via Developer Mode bypasses review and security
+> measures.
+I vouch for the code in this repository not doing anything
+> malicious, but it's always a good idea to carefully review the code before
+> running it, since this extension is able to inject code into, and take
+> screenshots of, all of your browser tabs.
+That said, a surprising number of
+> extensions are able to do this, so always be careful!

 ## How it works